 For millennia, agriculture has been at the heart of civilisation.
 It provides the world with food, fibres and all kinds of other products, which are vital to our existence.
 It is arguably the most important industry in the world.
 Without farmers and the people that work in other agricultural professions, we wouldn’t eat, we wouldn’t wear clothes and we wouldn’t enjoy the benefits of other agricultural by-products, such as biomass fuel.

-Despite devastating setbacks, like the foot and mouth crisis, BSE (a.k.a. mad cow disease) and bird flu epidemics, the agricultural industry has stayed on its feet; resilient, defiant and courageous.
+Despite devastating setbacks, like the foot and mouth crisis, BSE (a.k.a. mad cow disease) and bird flu epidemics, the agricultural industry has stayed on its feet: resilient, defiant and courageous.
 Furthermore, with new initiatives, such as the ‘Buy British’ campaign, the agricultural industry in the UK is beginning to undergo a period of resurgence.
-There are lots of career opportunities and the agricultural industry is desperate to attract more skilled workers that can meet the demands of the work that needs to be done.
+There are lots of career opportunities and the agricultural industry is desperate to attract more skilled workers who can meet the demands of the work that needs to be done.

 If you pursue a career in this area, you will most likely be focusing your efforts on arable (crops) or pastoral (livestock) farming.
 Whatever area of agriculture you choose to work in though, you will get the opportunity to work in the great outdoors.